 Which is odd, if you think about it.
 I have just told you that I couldn’t stand the man, and your reaction is to quote him at me?
 Are you looking to buy Greenland too?

 Mind you, Monty Python lovers can be worse.
 I actually quite like the Pythons individually, and three of them were in Do Not Adjust Your Set, which I grew up on.
 But two men slapping each other with fish?
 How is that funny?
 Or the dead parrot sketch?
 Even Bob and I will never agree on that!
+1— this is how many comments there are on this paragraph.
+Click to read them.

 So I was delighted yesterday evening to meet a young woman of obviously impeccable perspicacity.
 (That means that Strudel agrees.)